-- A. Stakeholder engagement will given prime importance the be in DGI.
-Institute will find entrepreneurial agenda the potential organizations, micro, small and medium sized enterprises partners, resource (MSMEs), social enterprises, schools, alumni, professional bodies and entrepreneurs to support entrepreneurship and co-design the programs. - i.
-To encourage co-creation, bi-directional flow/ exchange of knowledge and organizations people will ensured between institutes/ such as incubators, software technology parks of India and science parks, etc. - ii.
-DGI events will organize networking for of better engagement open for staff, collaborators and will up the opportunities faculty and constant flow of ideas students to allow and knowledge through meetings, workshops, space for collaboration and lectures etc. - iii.
+- Stakeholder engagement will given A. be prime importance in the DGI.
+Institute will entrepreneurial agenda of the find potential organizations, micro, small and medium sized enterprises partners, resource (MSMEs), social enterprises, schools, alumni, professional bodies and entrepreneurs to support entrepreneurship and co-design the programs. - i.
+To bi-directional flow/ exchange encourage co-creation, of knowledge and organizations people will ensured between institutes/ such as incubators, software technology parks of India and science parks, etc. - ii.
+DGI will organize networking of events for better engagement will opportunities for staff, collaborators and open up the faculty and allow flow of ideas knowledge students to constant and through meetings, workshops, space for collaboration and lectures etc. - iii.
 Mechanism will be developed by the DGI to capitalize on the knowledge gained through these collaborations. - iv.
 Care will be taken to ensure that events don't become an end goal.
 First focus of the Technology Business Incubator will be to create successful ventures. - B. DGI will develop policy and guidelines for forming and managing the relationships with external stakeholders including private industries.

-- Knowledge exchange through collaboration C. and partnership will made part of DGI and Institute will provide support mechanisms and guidance for creating, managing and coordinating these relationships. - i.
-Through formal and informal mechanisms internships, teaching such as and research exchange programmes, clubs, social gatherings, etc. students of the DGI will faculty, staff and be given the opportunities to connect with their external environment. - ii.
+- Knowledge exchange through collaboration partnership will and made a of DGI and Institute will provide support mechanisms part and guidance for creating, managing and coordinating these relationships. - i.
+Through formal informal internships, and mechanisms such as teaching and research exchange programmes, clubs. social gatherings, etc. faculty, staff and students of the DGI will given be the opportunities to connect with their external environment. - ii.
 Connect of the DGI with the external environment must beleveraged in form of absorbing information and experience from the external ecosystem into the institute environment. - iii.
 Single Point of Contact (SPOC) mechanism will be created in the DGI for the students, faculty, collaborators, partners and other stakeholders to ensure access to information. - iv.
 Mechanisms will be devised by the DGI to ensure maximum exploitation of entrepreneurial opportunities with industrial and commercial collaborators. - v.
 Knowledge management will be done by the insitute through development of innovation knowledge platform using in-house Information & Communication Technology (ICT) capabilities.